Jwooc/ML-Percentile/README.md

 - For example, if in a class of 20 students, we find that the 25th percentile age is 20 years, it means that 25% of the students (in this case, 5 students) are below 20 years.

+_Calculate the nth percentile_

+The formula to manually obtain the _nth_ percentile is:

 _n = (P / 100) * N_

 where _P_ is _the percentile_, _N_ is _the number of data points_ in that dataset, and _n_ is _the number of data points_.